Iver88/Unciv-Bohemia/README.md

 - Colors: Royal purple and white (due to lot of civs with red and white combination and as reference for similar CIV5 mod)

 ### Czech Soundtrack
-Bedřich Smetana's, Antonín Dvořák's & František Škroup's music.
+Bedřich Smetana's, Antonín Dvořák's and František Škroup's music.

 #### Uniques